Dragon Quest X: Reception

 Japanese gaming magazine Famitsu gave Dragon Quest X a score of 36 points out of 40, who delayed their review until they had sufficient experience with the game after launch.
 One reviewer praised the presentation "from the warmly familiar world to the story that has a tendency to wrap you up in it".
 They also praised the gameplay and its openness to accept novice players, despite the reviewer noting that it seemed to take longer to level up a character compared to offline Dragon Quest entries.
 Two of the other reviewers pointed out issues with messaging, and a lack of guidance about which enemies were too strong for a player character's current level.

-In an import preview, Kotaku's Richard Eisenbeis shared Famitsus praise of how the game was welcoming to players without experience of MMORPGs.
+In an import preview, Kotakus Richard Eisenbeis shared Famitsus praise of how the game was welcoming to players without experience of MMORPGs.
 An issue he pointed out with exploration and battle was that early sections required either a high level or a party for easy progression, but this eased up later into the game, in addition to enjoying the story and battle system.
 His main criticisms were the Chat systems, which were clumsy and difficult to use even with the right hardware peripheral, and the overly high amount of experience grinding he needed to do.
 He finished the preview by calling Dragon Quest X "surprisingly backwards in its execution despite its sometimes inspired ideas and low entry bar".

 Matt Walker of Nintendo World Report mainly focused on the gameplay, noting like Eisenbeis that the game required a lot of experience grinding, placed an emphasis on forming a party over playing alone, and made messaging other players a laborious process, despite the overall gameplay being enjoyable and absorbing.
 As to the graphics, which suffered a slowdown in areas with multiple players, he was impressed by the amount of textures and environmental effects when compared to other Wii titles.
 He concluded his preview by calling the game "a solid, enjoyable JRPG experience that has promise to be enjoyable for years to come".

-An English fan translation was released in December 2024.
+An ongoing English fan translation was released in December 2024.